 - Affirming Language: "The word's nappy & beauty don't really go together" (a quote from Back to Natural).
 Attendee's will learn and explore the importance of using affirmative language to talk about hair with ourselves, our children, and within the community.

-- The Mind Body Connection: Attendee's will learn the impact of our beauty products on the body and explore why Black people are exposed to more toxic chemicals because of our hair care/beauty products use.
+- The Mind Body Connection: Attendee's will learn the impact of our beauty products on the body and explore why Black people are exposed to more toxic chemicals because of hair care/beauty products use.
 A major contributor to health disparities in Black communities is related to the impact of race-related stress on the body.
-Attendee's will come to understand the impact of race-related stress on functioning and the body and learn concrete interventions for healing like cognitive-behavioral techniques, breath work, and EFT (Emotional Freedom Technique), also known as tapping.
+Attendee's will come to understand the impact of racial discrimination related stress on functioning and the body and learn concrete interventions for healing like cognitive-behavioral techniques, breath work, and EFT (Emotional Freedom Technique), also known as tapping.
 All audience members will leave with a personalized healing plan and concrete healing tools.

 * Back to Natural is a one-of-a-kind reflection of the history of the relationship Black people have with their hair, globally.
 It uniquely instills pride, encourages reflection, and is a call to action for self and community healing.

 * Research shows developing positive racial/ethnic identity is directly linked to higher achievement, resiliency and self-esteem as well as improved behavior and social skills.
 Using artistic tools, like documentary film, has been found to be uniquely impactful on positive racial identity development.

 * Researchers found "racial pride" is the single most important factor for psychological protection in the face discrimination.

 * Back to Natural encourages dialogue, promotes connection, engagement and healing.